seatgeek/hashi-helper/README.md

 - `--config-file` / `CONFIG_FILE`: A single `hcl` configuration file to parse instead of a directory (optional; default: `<empty>`)
 - `--environment` / `ENVIRONMENT`: The environment to process for (optional; default: `all`)
 - `--application` / `APPLICATION`: The application to process for (optional; default: `all`)
+- `--warn-unencrypted` / `WARN_UNENCRYPTED`: Issue a warning if unencrypted HCL files are discovered.

 ### Global Commands